ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/FUEavFSonOU" frameborder="0" allowfullscreen></iframe>
 </div>

 [Yuc'e](https://osu.ppy.sh/beatmaps/artists/372) enters by having the courage to answer one of life's greatest questions.
 "Are eggplants fruits?"
-Their answer was a resounding NO as depicted in their swing future bass track [Nasu is not fruits desu!](https://osu.ppy.sh/beatmapsets/2569989#fruits/5719060).
-[Kukkai](https://osu.ppy.sh/users/7811952) and [-Luminate](https://osu.ppy.sh/users/4778689) taking this on one.
-Their styles creating a perfect flavorful blend of mapping while still capturing the fun this song provides.
+Their answer was a resounding "NO" as depicted in their swing future bass track [Nasu is not fruits desu!](https://osu.ppy.sh/beatmapsets/2569989#fruits/5719060).
+[Kukkai](https://osu.ppy.sh/users/7811952) and [-Luminate](https://osu.ppy.sh/users/4778689) took this one on, and their styles create a perfect flavorful blend of mapping while still capturing the fun this song provides.

 ### Semifinals